 - 1 teaspoon lime juice

-- 12 oz refried beans flavored with salt, minced garlic, and grated green chili
+- 12 oz refried beans flavored with salt, freshly minced garlic, and freshly blended green chili peppers

 - 4 oz shredded Mexican blend cheese

 - 4 green onion springs, chopped finely

 - oil (for cooking)

 - 8 tablespoon shredded mexican blend cheese

 Fusion Burrito Sauce

 - Saute vegetables in oil for 3-5 minutes.